Man Caught Pretending to be a Catholic Priest After 18 Years

-Now this is a shocking attack on the priesthood!
+Now this is an attack on the priesthood!

 The Catholic Church in Spain caught a man pretending to be a Catholic priest.
 He’s served, unordained, for the past 18 years.